dtak/umls_tagger/README.md

+used to process some of the ASD files
+Vincent Nguyen

 # UMLS Tagger

 The **umls_tagger** repo contains code that extracts UMLS (unified medical language system) terms from English text and assigns mapped CUI (concept unique identifier) codes.